 Unlike rocks, we have the capacity to change our futures.
 We are born into certain settings, and, at different levels of capacity, can change those settings.
 Humans and higher mammals are distinct in the world because we intentionally change our environment to match our desires.

 Few things are more pitiful than when we see people in bad situations refuse to make any positive changes in their lives.
 Few things are more inspiring than to see people in horrible, tragic situations daily will themselves to a better future.
 The capability and responsibility of choice is the hallmark of the human condition, yet so few people understand this and instead let history act on them as it does on rocks.

 We are not merely leaves in a breeze, destined to go where the invisible forces push us.
 But from the nexus of history and intention, we get...

 You can think of luck as one of those metaphysical forces that makes life interesting.
 You can think of it as divine will that's beyond our cognition.
 Or you can just think of it as the result of untold forces, choices, and interactions.
 But we all recognize that odd moment when we are exactly in the right place at the right time for a meaningful event to happen.

 A few weeks ago, Angela and I were backpacking and ran into a family that was lost on the trail.
-This man and women and their lovely five (!) kids had gotten lost and had been hiking for four hours or so in flipflops.
+This man and woman and their lovely five (!) kids had gotten lost and had been hiking for four hours or so in flip-flops.
 It was about an hour before sundown.

-We had made a few wrong turns ourselves, and had we not made those turns, we wouldn’t have ran into them.
-We were five or ten minutes off course, but had we not been, we would not have ran into this family.
+We had made a few wrong turns ourselves, and had we not made those turns, we wouldn't have run into them.
+We were five or ten minutes off course, but had we not been, we would not have run into this family.